 At the CFC Open Day on August 10th, growers expressed surprise that flowers of this quality could be produced from such a small pot with such little compost.
 It was felt that if these results could be reproduced on a commercial scale that this system could be used with ebb and flood benches.
 In contrast the float of these pots planted in the shallow pool had produced poor growth with most of the roots dying once they had been immersed in the water.
-The only pots to grow well in this float were the two directly above the air stone where the oxygenation was at its greatest (Figure 127) again demonstrating the high oxygen requirement of stocks.
-Figures 126-129 show the range in growth.
+The only pots to grow well in this float were the two directly above the air stone where the oxygenation was at its greatest (Figure 134) again demonstrating the high oxygen requirement of stocks.
+Figures 133-136 show the range in growth.

-Figure 126 Superb growth of stock plugs transplanted into 9 cm net pots and allowed to grow pot thick in the shallow plant tray.
+Figure 133 Superb growth of stock plugs transplanted into 9 cm net pots and allowed to grow pot thick in the shallow plant tray.

-Figure 127 By contrast to Figure 126 the only pots in the shallow pool that produced a marketable stem were two directly above the air stone.
+Figure 134 The only pots in the shallow pool that produced a marketable stem were two directly above the air stone.